How to prepare for the evolution to voice search led marketing

 We’ll likely see the obvious key players monopolise this early, including Netflix and Amazon.
 Searches on TV are likely to be TV-related, so owning the SERPs from the start will be necessary for these brands.
 They’ll need to funnel users towards their own programming and strengthen their own hold on TV.

-Amazon has already made a little headway here, through the use of their Amazon Fire sticks.
-The newest iteration of these Fire sticks contain Amazon’s voice assistant Alexa, meaning that the TV itself does not have to be voice enabled.
+Amazon has already made a little headway here, through the use of their Amazon Firesticks.
+The newest iteration of these Fire sticks contains Amazon’s voice assistant Alexa, meaning that the TV itself does not have to be voice-enabled.
 Any TV can become a smart streaming box.

 Voice searches in cars seems like the next logical step, after the home.
 SEO wizard Rand Fishkin mentioned voice search as something that may become big in the future in his Whiteboard Friday about voice search.
 He pulled out Tesla as an example, saying that voice searches in cars were becoming increasingly common.

 This doesn’t seem unfounded, as reported in MindMeld’s intelligent voice assistants report.
 Car firms have even spotted this, with Hyundai having already teamed up with Google to make their cars voice operable to some degree – as reported here by TechCrunch.

 Therefore, it doesn’t seem like much of a stretch to imagine that Tesla or Google would add voice commands and voice search to their cars.
 Tesla already has some voice commands built into the Tesla Model S that are powered by Google voice recognition, including a ‘Where is’ feature.